chessapig/chessapig.github.io/_posts/2023-01-01-hyperbolic-string-art.md

   - image: pulsing
     title:
     caption: |
       We can also get nice caustics by changing the boundary.
 Here the boundary is an epicycloid, traced by a circle rolling inside another circle.
 The map is a time-varying rotation.
 If the boundary were a circle, the caustic would simply be another circle.
-The unsusal boundary gives beautiful caustics.
+The unusual boundary gives beautiful caustics.
   - image: swoop
     title: Hyperbolic string art
     caption: |